fbpx

 Checking the Preview

-After uploading your files to our instant quote tool or your SendCutSend account, you can check to see if your files are set up correctly by viewing the 3D preview of your drawings.
+After uploading your files to our instant quote tool or your SendCutSend account, you can check to see if your files are set up correctly by viewing the 3D preview of your parts.

-You can access this by clicking the preview image on each drawing.
+You can access this by clicking the preview image on each part.

 If your design with etching is set up correctly, any SLE (single line etch) geometry will show as a surface feature in the preview.
 You can toggle the 3D switch at the bottom to see it.